marcozardo/patterns/fabric/Converter/system.md

   4. **Verify Species Roles:** Carefully evaluate the biological function of each entity to correctly classify it. explicit distinction is crucial:
       - **Floating:** Dynamic entities consumed/produced by reactions.
       - **Boundary:** Fixed entities or entities driven solely by rules.

-  This ensures the Antimony model is **structured, readable, and syntactically correct.**

   ### Examples

   As before, the Amtimony model example **still includes other structural blocks** besides the `//// Compartments and Species:` section.
 These additional blocks are shown **for context** and will be defined later.